thuangf45/LuciferCore-Docs/guides/console-commands.md

 # Console Commands

-LuciferCore ships with an interactive console host that activates when `Lucifer.Run()` is called.
+LuciferCore ships with an interactive console host that activates when `Lucifer.CMD("/run"u8)` is called.
 It provides built-in lifecycle commands and a simple API for defining your own.

 ---